 For Windows desktop development, you need the following in addition to the Flutter SDK:

-- Visual Studio 2022 When installing Visual Studio, select the “Desktop development with C++” workload, including all of its default components, to install the necessary C++ toolchain and Windows SDK header files.
+- Visual Studio 2022 or Visual Studio Build Tools 2022 When installing Visual Studio or only the Build Tools, select the “Desktop development with C++” workload, including all of its default components, to install the necessary C++ toolchain and Windows SDK header files.

 Additional macOS requirements